CraigStuntz/CraigStuntz.github.io/posts/2024-06-24-building-a-synthesizer-10.markdown

 same as an inverter configuration, except instead of having the non-inverting ('+') input tied to ground, instead the non-inverting input of the op amp is connected to another signal input, via a voltage divider.
-Without going into too much detail in this post, it hopefully makes sense if you think that when the non-inverting input is at ground this is exactly an inverter, because 0/ground minus the inverting input is the opposite of the inverting input.
+Without going into too much detail in this post,[^subtractor] it hopefully makes sense if you think that when the non-inverting input is at ground this is exactly an inverter, because 0/ground minus the inverting input is the opposite of the inverting input.